concord-consortium/collaborative-learning/docs/annotations.md

 #### `getObjectDefaultOffsets` (optional)
 By default, annotations are attached to the center of a target object.
 Defining this function allows the default position of the annotation anchor to be adjusted based on the obect.
 The function takes the usual `objectId` and optional `objectType`, and should return an MST `OffsetModel` (see `clue-object.ts`), which specifies a `dx` and `dy` with respect to the object's center.
 Note that offsets are generally bounded by the object's bounding box, so you should make sure `dx` and `dy` are within this rectangle.

+### Updates to `registerTileContentInfo`
+All tiles have a `tile-registration.ts` file, where certain basic information about the tile is defined.

+#### `updateObjectReferenceWithNewSharedModelIds`
+When tiles are copied (either with the duplicate button or by dragging them from one document to another--these cases are handled in `document-content.ts`), the tile's object ids are generally not updated.
+The current exception to this rule is that `SharedDataSets` update their `caseIds` and `attributeIds`.
+For tiles with annotations that connect to objects related to datasets (such as table cells or xy plot dots), these ids need to be updated when the tile is copied. `updateObjectReferenceWithNewSharedModelIds` takes care of this requirement.
+The function takes...

 ## Implementation Details
 _TO BE ADDED_